ihciah/deep-fashion-retrieval/README.md

 - Pytorch 0.2.0_4

 ### Future works
-- Add color feature(with conv output as weight)
 - Add web support
 - Add more models and fuse them
 - Consider color when calculating similarity